NREL/HPC/docs/Documentation/Development/Languages/Python/dask.md

 # Dask

-Dask provides a way to parallelize Python code either on a single node or across the cluster.
-It is similar to the functionality provided by Apache Spark, with easier setup.
-It provides a similar API to other common Python packages such as NumPY, Pandas, and others.
+Dask provides a framework for parallelizing Python code.
+The most common use case is to enable Python programmers to scale scientific and machine learning analyses to run on distributed hardware.
+Dask has similarities to Apache Spark (see [FAQ](https://docs.dask.org/en/stable/faq.html#how-does-dask-compare-with-apache-spark) for comparison), but Dask is more Python native and interfaces with common scientific libraries such as numpy and pandas.

 ## Dask single node

 Dask can be used locally on your laptop or an individual node.
 Additionally, it provides wrappers for multiprocessing and threadpools.
 The advantage of using `LocalCluster` though is you can easily drop in another cluster configuration to further parallelize.

 ```python